smatsushima1/documentation/vba.md

 Set ws = ThisWorkbook.Worksheets(1)

-'1) error check for no inputs
+' Error check for no inputs

 With userform_example
   If .contract.Value = vbNullString Then